 Immunosuppressant drugs can block the effects of these natural defenses.
 They usually allow your body to live in relative harmony with a donor organ.
 The catch is that by blocking your defenses, you become more vulnerable to infections.
 It's the trade-off of getting a transplant.

-"Living with a transplant is always about keeping the balance between rejection and infection," says Barry Friedman, RN, administrative director of the Solid Organ Transplant Program at the Children's Medical Center in Dallas.
+"Living with a transplant is always about keeping the balance between rejection and infection," says Barry Friedman, RN, senior administrative director of AdventHealth Transplant Institute in Orlando, Fla.
 "You need to take enough of your medicines to prevent organ rejection.
 But you can't take so much that your risk of infection gets too high."

 The good news is that doctors are much more successful at striking a balance these days.
 No, you won't have to live in a sterile bubble to stay healthy.
 And after the first few weeks or months, the restrictions on your life really aren't that hard.

-"In general, if you have reasonable and healthy habits, you'll be fine," says Jeffrey D. Punch, MD, chief of the Division of Transplantation at the University of Michigan Health System, Ann Arbor.
+"In general, if you have reasonable and healthy habits, you'll be fine," says Jeffrey D. Punch, MD, professor of surgery at the University of Michigan Health System, Ann Arbor.

 What Precautions Do I Need to Take After an Organ Transplant?